storpa26/lu-tc4-hack/README.md

 		- [ ] Product Pictures (multiple)
 		- [ ] Lowest price a customer can bid
 		- [ ] A date for the expiration of the bid
-		- [ ] Once the bid date get expired, no customer should be able to bid
+		- [ ] Once the bid date get expired, no customer should be able to bid, if there is no winning bid seller can again open a new bidding for the same product
 		- [ ] Owner can set the criteria of winning bid
 			- [ ] Owner can choose options, either Automated or Manual
 				- [ ] Automated based formula (if marked as selected):